joseph-gansukh/cs50-cash/README.md

 # How to run the programs?

-1. Compile by running make or clang or gcc in terminal
+1. Compile by running make cash or clang -o cash cash.c in terminal
-2. Run the program by running ./cash-1
+2. Run the program by running ./cash

 # Word of caution when compiling